-The price range of Slack and Asana is the same but the premium subscription models separate the tool with the paid tiers.
-The open and free version of Asana offers the probability to cumulate to fifteen members in the team.
-Asana serves the team with the boundless task, conversation, projects as per the service level agreements.
-The free version of Slack is restricted only to ten thousand users of the team for the most recently communicated messages and customized integrations.
+Slack and Asana’s price range differs, but the premium subscription models separate the tool from the paid tiers.
+The open and free version of Asana offers the probability to cumulate to fifteen team members.
+Asana serves the team with the boundless task, conversations, and projects as per the service level agreements.
 The reason to update the Asana with around six dollars pay per month versions.
-The monthly version of Asana includes features such as timeline, advanced search and unbounded dashboards with the projects on the visualized map.
-The standard version of slack offers unlimited application, message history can be searched.
+The monthly version of Asana includes features such as a timeline, advanced search, and unbounded dashboards with the projects on the visualized map.
+The standard version of Slack offers unlimited applications.

 2. Terms of login

-The signing terms of Slack and Asana are simple which leads to the updated version of tools.
+Slack and Asana’s signing terms are simple, leading to the updated version of tools.
 Just a mail id is enough to sign in.
-But slack has many processes in signing up than Asana.
-Asana provides work mail or even personal mail to log in to the tool.
+But Slack has more processes for signing up than Asana.
+Asana provides work or even personal mail to log in to the tool.

 3. Messaging services

-Generally, slack is a communication tool where all of its significant features are associated with chatting options.
-It allows interacting through threads, channels, and direct messages.
-But Asana is not developed for communication means but it can enable some minimum conversation policies within tasks, tickets, projects, and teams.
-By using @mentions, the users can share the views to exchange the comments in chat.
+It allows interaction through threads, channels, and direct messages.
+But Asana is not developed for communication means, but it can enable some minimum conversation policies within tasks, tickets, projects, and teams.
+Using @mentions, the users can share their views to exchange comments in chat.

 4. Application of software

-Blue-chip companies such as Vodafone, Uber, Deloitte, Santander, NASA uses Slack for communication and project management whereas the Asama is used by Venture, Target, Oracle, Los Angles Times and Airbnb for their business management.
+Blue-chip companies like Vodafone, Uber, Deloitte, Santander, and NASA use Slack for communication and project management.
+In contrast, Asama is used by Venture, Target, Oracle, Los Angles Times, and Airbnb for their business management.

 5. Voice call and video call

-The paid users are enabled to make one to one call in slack but the conference option is restricted which is the required option in the business teams.
-But the call option is not supported in Asana.
+Paid users in Slack can make one-to-one calls, enabling them to engage in voice or video conversations with other users directly.
 But if the team wants to use Asana for voice-over calls, it can integrate with Zoom or some other interacting applications through Zapier.

 6. Sharing of files

-Upload of the file till 1GB is provided by Slack irrespective of the subscribed pricing scheme.
-But in Asana, the uploading file is too minimum of the only 100MB as an attachment from the system.
-So if it is needed to share large-sized files, Asana can be integrated with Google Drive or Dropbox.
+Slack uploads the file to 1GB, irrespective of the subscribed pricing scheme.
+But in Asana, the uploading file is at least 100MB as an attachment from the system.

-Slack provides a maximum of 800 integrations and can be much more than that according to the requirement.
-Asana can claim 100 integrations but to make more flexibility when it is integrated.
-If the user wants both Asana and Microsoft teams to operate, then it can join the Asana plugin via MT app and there are no changes apart from that.
-Even though, slack has all the communication buttons it highly lacks some important features for project management.
+Slack provides a maximum of 800 integrations and can be much more than that, according to the requirement.
+Asana can claim 100 integrations but make more flexibility when it is integrated.
+If the user wants both Asana and Microsoft Teams to operate, then it can join the Asana plugin via the MT app, and there are no changes apart from that.
+Even though Slack has all the communication buttons, it highly needs some essential features for project management.
 But if there is a need to make some integrations, there are sustaining features to handle the projects and teams much better.

 Comparison Table of Asana vs Slack

-Now let’s draft the comparison in a table below
+Now let’s draft the comparison in the table below.

-Both tools solve many complex tasks to manage communication and productivity, but there is no use of integrating the tools in Asana.
-Because Asana depends on Slack for internal communication of employee to update the work status.
-But when Asana is installed separately, still it can support chat communication but it doesn’t offer advanced features like slack.
-As slack can modulate the conversation to action without the need for integration.
+Both tools solve many complex tasks to manage communication and productivity, but there is no use in integrating the tools in Asana.
+This is because Asana depends on Slack for internal communication among employees to update the status of their work.